Kenneth Eugene Smith executed by nitrogen hypoxia in Alabama, marking a first for the death penalty

 Alabama carried out its planned execution of the condemned inmate Kenneth Eugene Smith on Thursday night using nitrogen hypoxia, a controversial and widely-contested death penalty method used for the first time in the United States.
 The execution took place at the William C. Holman Correctional Facility in Atmore at 8:25 p.m. local time, officials said.

+"It's kind of a bittersweet day.
+We're not going to be jumping around," Sennett said.
+"But we're glad this day is over."

+"Kenneth Smith made some bad decisions 35 years ago, and his debt was paid tonight," Sennett said, adding, "I guess I'll end by saying that Elizabeth Dorlene Sennett got her justice tonight."

-Smith and his spiritual adviser, the Rev. Jeff Hood, said in a statement Thursday afternoon that "the eyes of the world are on this impending moral apocalypse."
+Smith and his spiritual adviser, the Rev. Jeff Hood, said in a statement Thursday afternoon prior to the execution that "the eyes of the world are on this impending moral apocalypse."

 "Our prayer is that people will not turn their heads.
 We simply cannot normalize the suffocation of each other," statement said.